 Another issue that should be considered is whether the notice of claim has to be a sworn statement.
-The plain language of §11-47-192 specifically provides that the notice provided to the city shall be "a sworn1 statement filed with the clerk by the party injured or his personal representative in the case of his death."
-Despite the plain language of the statute, the Alabama Supreme Court has determined that requiring a complaint filed against a city within six months in lieu of a notice of claim pursuant to Section 11-47-192 to be a sworn complaint conflicts with the fact that no civil complaint, other than a stockholder's derivative action, is required to be sworn to in Alabama, see generally Rule 8, A.R.C.P.
-Consequently, there is no need for a complaint to be sworn to in order to comply with either Section 11-47-23 or Section 11-47-192.
+The plain language of Ala.
+Code 1975, § 11-47-192 specifically provides that the notice provided to the city shall be "a sworn statement filed with the clerk by the party injured or his personal representative in the case of his death."
+Despite the plain language of the statute, the Alabama Supreme Court has determined that requiring a complaint filed against a city within six months in lieu of a notice of claim pursuant to § 11-47-192 to be a sworn complaint conflicts with the fact that no civil complaint, other than a stockholder's derivative action, is required to be sworn to in Alabama.
+See generally ALA.
+R. CIV.
+P. 8.
+Consequently, there is no need for a complaint to be sworn to in order to comply with either § 11-47-192.
 Diemert v.
-City of Mobile, 474 So.2d 663 (Ala.
+City of Mobile, 474 So.
+2d 663 (Ala.
 1985).

-The Diemart case involved an individual filing a lawsuit within the six month time period rather than filing a separate notice with the city first.
-The decision in the Diemart case does not address the necessity of the notice filed with the clerk being a sworn statement but rather simply addresses the issue of whether a complaint, serving as notice within six months, has to be a sworn complaint.
+The Diemert case involved an individual filing a lawsuit within the six month time period rather than filing a separate notice with the city first.
+The decision in the Diemert case does not address the necessity of the notice filed with the clerk being a sworn statement but rather simply addresses the issue of whether a complaint, serving as notice within six months, must be a sworn complaint.

-City of Montgomery v.
-Weldon, 195 So.2d 110 (Ala.
-1967), indirectly addresses the issue of whether or not a notice of claim filed with the clerk pursuant to Section 11-47-192 must be a sworn statement.
+Montgomery v.
+Weldon, 195 So.
+2d 110 (Ala.
+1967), indirectly addresses the issue of whether a notice of claim filed with the clerk pursuant to § 11-47-192 must be a sworn statement.
 In Weldon the Alabama Supreme Court held that when a city actively misleads a claimant by continually representing to the claimant that their claim was sufficiently noticed and urges the claimant not to seek legal advice or take any further action for a year, the city is estopped from asserting that the claim filed with the city did not comply with the statutory requirements.
-By way of dicta, the Alabama Supreme Court noted that the plaintiff could not have satisfied the requirements of Section 11-47-192 (previously codified at Tit.
+By way of dicta, the Alabama Supreme Court noted that the plaintiff could not have satisfied the requirements of § 11-47-192 (previously codified at Tit.
 37, Section 504, Code 1940) because he failed to provide a sworn statement.
 However, the court ruled against the city because the facts were such that the city was estopped, due to its own actions, from asserting the claimant's failure to file a sworn statement.